 Now it came down to colors.
 If you read the last basement post, I talked about how gray flooring is trending right now…my only problem to troubleshoot was that the sofa down there was gray as well.
 Hmmm.
 Buying a new sofa was definitely NOT in the budget.

-The Boy and I ripped a tiny hole through the shrink wrapped sofa and laid the samples next to the cushion peeping through one by one.
+The Boy and I ripped a tiny hole through the shrink-wrapped sofa and laid the samples next to the cushion peeping through one by one.
 Too brown, too beige, too light…ah, just right…although almost a perfect match.
-Solution, eventually a cream rug might be in order to add a bit of separation.
+The solution, eventually a cream rug might be in order to add a bit of separation.
 Easy fix, but all in due time.
 I was informed new rugs were also not in the budget…besides, I didn’t really want to cover up the beautiful flooring.

-Because I double and triple check EVERYTHING, I put the Karndean Flooring’s Limed Silk Oak with the Clé Tile in the soon to be renovated powder room (update coming next Tuesday) to make sure everything was shnazzy.
+Because I double and triple check EVERYTHING, I created a mood board with the Karndean Flooring and Clé Tile in the soon-to-be installed in the bathroom renovation to make sure everything was shnazzy.
 Guess what…it’s better then shnazzy…it’s the bomb dot com.